indaco/templheroicons/README.md

     </a>
 </p>

-This package provides [heroicons](https://heroicons.com) (v2.2.0) as reusable, type-safe go [templ](https://github.com/a-h/templ) components.
+This package provides the [heroicons](https://heroicons.com) set (_v2.2.0_) as reusable, type-safe go [templ](https://github.com/a-h/templ) components.

 The icons dataset is dynamically fetched from the [Iconify repository](https://github.com/iconify/icon-sets), ensuring the latest version is used while supporting local caching for efficiency.
+Icons are loaded lazily at runtime, reducing the memory footprint and ensuring optimal performance by only loading the necessary SVG data when requested.

 ## Installation